 Jill Onken (2015).
 Late Quaternary climatic geomorphology, volcanism, and geoarchaeology of Carrizo Wash, Little Colorado River Headwaters, USA.
 (Geosciences: Vance Holliday).
 Jill is an independent consultant geoarchaeologist based in Tucson.

 Randy Haas (2014).
 Forager mobility, constructed environments and emergent settlement hierarchy: insights from Altiplano archaeology.
 (Anthropology: Steve Kuhn and Mark Aldenderfer).
-Randy is now a Post-Doctoral Fellow at the University of Wyoming.
+Randy is an Assistant Professor in the Department of Anthropology, University of California, Davis..

 Andrew Kowler (2014).
 Radiocarbon-based paleohydrologic reconstructions and archaeological geochronology from paleo-lake and wetland successions in the Southeastern Basin and Range.
 (Geosciences: Vance Holliday).
 Andrew is now an NSF Post-doctoral Fellow in the Department of Earth, Planetary, and Space Sciences, UCLA.